Borderline Personality Disorder (cont.)

 What is the treatment for borderline personality disorder?

-The use of psychiatric medications, like antidepressants (for example, fluoxetine [Prozac], sertraline [Zoloft], paroxetine [Paxil], citalopram [Celexa], escitalopram [Lexapro], venlafaxine [Effexor], duloxetine [Cymbalta], or trazodone [Desyrel]), mood stabilizers (for example, divalproex sodium [Depakote], carbamazepine [Tegretol], or lamotrigine [Lamictal]), or antipsychotics (for example, olanzapine [Zyprexa], risperidone [Risperdal], aripiprazole [Abilify], paliperidone [Invega], iloperidone [Fanapt], or asenapine [Saphris]) may be useful in addressing some of the symptoms of BPD but do not manage the illness in its entirety.
-On the positive side, some women who suffer from both BPD and bipolar disorder may experience a decrease in how irritable and angry they feel, as well as a decrease in how often and severely they become aggressive when treated with a mood stabilizer like Depakote.
-On the other hand, the use of medications in the treatment of symptoms in individuals with BPD may sometimes cause more harm than good.
+The use of psychiatric medications, like antidepressants (for example, fluoxetine [Prozac], sertraline [Zoloft], paroxetine [Paxil], citalopram [Celexa], escitalopram [Lexapro], vortioxetine (Brintellix) venlafaxine [Effexor], duloxetine [Cymbalta], vilazodone (Viibryd) or trazodone [Desyrel]), mood stabilizers (for example, divalproex sodium [Depakote], carbamazepine [Tegretol], or lamotrigine [Lamictal]), or antipsychotics (for example, olanzapine [Zyprexa], risperidone [Risperdal], aripiprazole [Abilify], paliperidone [Invega], iloperidone [Fanapt], asenapine [Saphris]), lurasidone (Latuda), or brexpiprazole (Rexulti) may be useful in addressing some of the symptoms of BPD but do not manage the illness in its entirety.
+On a positive note, some women who suffer from both BPD and bipolar disorder may experience a decrease in how irritable and angry they feel, as well as a decrease in how often and severely they become aggressive when treated with a mood-stabilizer medication like Depakote.
+On the other hand, the use of medications in the treatment in individuals with BPD may sometimes cause more harm than good.
 For example, while people with BPD may experience suicidal behaviors no more often than other individuals with a severe mental illness, they often receive more medications and therefore suffer from more side effects.
-Also, given how frequently many sufferers of BPD experience suicidal feelings, great care is taken to avoid the medications that can be dangerous in overdose.
+Also, given how frequently many sufferers of BPD experience suicidal feelings, great care is taken to avoid the medications that can be dangerous if taken in overdose.

 Partial hospitalization is an intervention that involves the individual with mental illness being in a hospital-like treatment center during the day but returning home each evening.
-In addition to providing a safe environment and frequent monitoring by mental-health professionals, partial hospitalization programs allow for more frequent mental-health interventions like professional assessments, psychotherapy medication treatment, as well as development of a treatment plan for after discharge from the facility.
-While funding for a long-term stay in a partial hospitalization facility may be difficult, research shows that when it is provided using a psychoanalytic approach, it may help the person with BPD enjoy a decrease in the severity of anxiety and depression, the frequency of suicide attempts and full hospitalizations, as well as developing improved relationships with others.
+In addition to providing a safe environment, support and frequent monitoring by mental-health professionals, partial hospitalization programs allow for more frequent mental-health interventions like professional assessments, psychotherapy, medication treatment, as well as development of a treatment plan for after discharge from the facility.
+While funding a long-term stay in a partial hospitalization facility may be difficult, studies show that when it is provided using a psychoanalytic or psychodynamic approach, it may help the person with BPD enjoy a decrease in the severity of general discontent, anxiety, depression, and inability to feel pleasure, as well as decreasing the frequency of suicide attempts and full hospitalizations, as well as developing improved relationships with others such that the BPD sufferer may be less likely to engage in social isolation.
 Contrary to earlier beliefs, BPD has been found to significantly improve in response to treatment with appropriate inpatient hospitalization.
 Loved ones of individuals with BPD might benefit from participation in a support group.

 Get tips on therapy and treatment.